Barry L. Nelson

 Research and Teaching Interests

-Professor Nelson studies the design and analysis of computer simulation experiments, particularly issues of statistical efficiency (such as variance-reduction techniques), multivariate output analysis (such as multiple-comparison procedures and optimization via simulation), model risk (such as uncertainty quantification due to using estiamted input models), multivariate input modeling (such as modeling and generation of nonstationary arrival processes), metamodeling (such as stochastic kriging) and simulation analytics (such as virtual statistics).
+Nelson studies the design and analysis of computer simulation experiments, particularly issues of statistical efficiency (such as variance-reduction techniques), multivariate output analysis (such as multiple-comparison procedures and simulation optimization), model risk (such as uncertainty quantification due to input modeling), input modeling (such as modeling and generation of nonstationary arrival processes and frequentist model averaging), metamodeling (such as stochastic kriging) and simulation analytics (such as virtual statistics).
 His application areas include financial engineering, computer performance modeling, quality control, manufacturing and transportation systems.
 He is a Fellow of INFORMS and IISE, and received the 2019 IISE David F. Baker Distinguished Research Award.

 - computer simulation of stochastic systems

 - stochastic processes

-Professor Nelson teaches courses on computer simulation and statistical learning.
+Nelson teaches courses on computer simulation and statistical learning.
 He was named McCormick teacher of the year in 1998 and 2007, was elected to the 2002, 2003 and 2007 ASG Faculty Honor Rolls, received the 2003 Northwestern Alumni Association Excellence in Teaching Award, was given the 2004 IISE Operations Research Division Award and the 2019 Modeling and Simulation Division Award for Excellence in the Teaching, and was a Charles Deering McCormick Professor of Teaching Excellence.